Michelle Dilhara: Beyond acting

 Apart from acting, she was also involved in several television commercials including popular the Maliban tea advertisements in 2017 and 2018.
 Later in 2018, she hosted the musical program 16+ telecasted on Sirasa TV.

 In 2019, she hosted the entertainment program Weekend Vinode along with Udith Abeyrathne and Rukshana Dissanayake which aired every Saturday on Swarnawahini.
 In 2018, she acted in the music video Hitha Mage Nokiyama sung by a newcomer Dilani Kasthuriarachchi.
 In 2019, she acted in Nilan Hettiarachchi's music video Adara Belman.
 She also collaborated for the music video Umathu Prema Kumara sung by Sashika Nisansala in 2019.

 In 2020, she acted in the music video Nethra along with Damitha Abeyratne.
 The song was voiced by Abhisheka Wimalaweera and dedicated for the Mother's Day.

 Author work

-In 2019, Dilhara wrote the book “Social Invisibility is not a Fiction it Exists” after a four years’ research with Emeritus Professor Antonette Perera, Dr. Parakrama Warnasuriya and Dr. Shiromi Fernando.
+In 2019, Dilhara wrote the book “Social Invisibility is not a Fiction it Exists” after a four years’ research with emeritus Professor Antonette Perera, Dr. Parakrama Warnasuriya and Dr. Shiromi Fernando.
 The book explains about the people affected by social invisibility due to race, negligence, discrimination, age and language barrier, and how to minimize social invisibility and social exclusion.
 In 2019 received the National Youth Icon Award for her book at the World Youth Summit held in New Delhi, India.

+Music career

+In October 2023, Dilhara made her singing debut with the film theme song "Mini Meulen" in the film Sri Wickrama directed by Mohan Niyaz.
+The song was written by Nilar N. Cassim and was composed by Dinesh Subasinghe.